EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_style/v2/index.md

 ---

 <div class="info-message">
  The vehicle style is at the core of the Edmunds API.
 In this resource, you will be able to look up the vehicle styles belonging to a specific make/model/year vehicle or by the style ID itself.
-The data you get back includes the engine, transmission, colors, options, trim and squishVin details for that style.
+The data you get back includes the engine, transmission, colors, options, trim and squishVin details for that style. **Chrome Data ID is an endpoint only provided to explicit partners of both Chrome Data (http://www.chromedata.com) and Edmunds.com, please contact us to inquire.
 </div>

 ### What Can I Do With This Resource?